PriyankaGupta0234/priyanka_project/README.md

 # priyanka_project
-I developed this project using C++, js, html
+I developed this project using C++, js, html.